 - Getting in a moving vehicle

-- Failing to remain at an aid station for medical evaluation on request of aid station personnel
+- Failing to remain at an aid station on request of aid station personnel

 - Impeding another runner